Welding Robots Can Offer Benefits for Smaller Shops

 Front-loading liner systems available for some robotic welding guns are also designed to minimize downtime and reduce issues with wire feeding.
-Proper installation of the liner is critical to its ability to guide the wire through the power cable and up to the contact tip.
+Proper liner installation is critical to guiding the wire through the power cable and up to the contact tip.
 Improper liner installation, which includes trimming the liner too short or having a liner that is too long, can lead to a number of issues, including bird-nesting, poor wire feeding and debris in the liner.
-Front-loading liner technology can save significant time in changeover, by allowing operators to easily change the liner at the front of the gun without removing the gun from the robotic system.
+Front-loading liner technology can save significant time in changeover.
+It allows operators to easily change the liner at the front of the gun without removing the gun from the robotic system.
 Some front-loading liners also have a spring-loaded module to accommodate for up to 1 inch of forgiveness for improperly trimmed liners.

 Become more competitive with robotic welding

 Increasingly, the positive impact of welding automation is helping smaller shops become more competitive.
 To gain the benefit of improved quality and productivity, and to reduce costs, companies should always plan out their welding robot purchase and implementation carefully.
 A trusted equipment manufacturer is a good resource to help.